HarvardPL/formulog/docs/starting.md

 # Getting Started

-Thanks for your interest in Formulog!
+Thank you for your interest in Formulog!
 This page describes how to install Formulog and provides some pointers on writing Formulog programs.

 ## Seting up Formulog